cki.deployment_tools.secrets

 -h, --help show this help message and exit

 Compare the list of secrets available in HashiCorp Vault and the secrets meta data.
-Exits with a non-zero exit code if any difference is found.
+Exits with an exit code of 2 if secrets are missing in HashiCorp Vault.
+Exits with an exit code of 1 if secrets are only missing in the secrets meta data.
+Exits with an exit code of 0 if no difference is found.

 cki_secrets_login